Aging with Migraine: Changes and Long Term Effects

 Dalhousie University, Canada

-Dr. Allan Purdy is a neurologist and a professor in the at Dalhousie University in Nova Scotia, Canada.
+Dr. Allan Purdy is a neurologist and a professor at Dalhousie University in Nova Scotia, Canada.
 Dr. Purdy is currently President of the American Headache Society.
 He has also served as president of the Canadian Headache Society and on the Board of Directors for the International Headache Society.

 Dr. Purdy is regarded as one of the most gifted teachers in the field, developing educational programs for physicians around the world who care for patients with headache diseases.
 In addition to his research and education work, Dr. Purdy continues to see headache patients in his Canadian clinic on a part-time basis.